-To use marked-graphs to represent interconnected logical operations one must restrict the graphs and the markings to avoid the piling up more than one token on any arrow; that means requiring safe markings. \begin{defn} A marking is called {\it safe} if no arrow has a token number greater than 1, and if no sequence of firings can lead to a token number greater than 1 on any arrow. \end{defn} {\bf To represent computing mathematically, we invoke strong graphs with live and safe families of markings.} Only for strong graphs are live and safe markings possible.\footnote{Among graphs that are connected in the weak sense that ignores arrow directions, a graph can have a live and safe marking if and only if it is strongly connected.}
+To use marked graphs to represent interconnected logical operations, one must restrict the graphs and the markings to avoid the piling up of more than one token on any arrow.
+This means requiring safe markings. \begin{defn} A marking is called {\it safe} if no arrow has a token number greater than 1 and if no sequence of firings can lead to a token number greater than 1 on any arrow. \end{defn} {\bf To represent computing mathematically, we invoke strong graphs with live and safe families.} Live and safe markings possible only for strong graphs.\footnote{Among graphs that are connected in the weak sense that ignores arrow directions, a graph can have a live and safe marking if and only if it is strongly connected.}

-\begin{defn} If, for a marking $M$, two or more nodes are fireable, then we say those nodes are {\em concurrently fireable} in $M$.\footnote{1) Defining concurrency for marked graphs is simpler than for Petri nets.\\2)The token game corresponding to an marked graph with a family of live and safe markings can be played solitaire to generate a repeating cycle of firings.
-In such a cycle each node of the graph fires once.
+\begin{defn} If, for a marking $M$, two or more nodes are fireable, then we say those nodes are {\em concurrently fireable} in $M$.\footnote{(1) Defining concurrency for marked graphs is simpler than for Petri nets.\\(2) The token game corresponding to a marked graph with a family of live and safe markings can be played solitaire to generate a repeating cycle of firings so that each node of the graph fires once in each cycle.
 For graphs on which concurrent firings are possible, there are multiple such cycles of firings.
-This corresponds to a partial cyclic order as defined by Stehr \cite{98stehr}, but Stehr's definition does not always distinguish the cyclic orders corresponding to distinct families of markings, nor does the somewhat different definition by Haar \cite{cyclic}. } \end{defn}
+This corresponds to a partial cyclic order as defined by Stehr \cite{98stehr}.
+Stehr's definition does not always distinguish between cyclic orders corresponding to distinct families, nor does the somewhat different definition provided by Haar \cite{cyclic}. } \end{defn}